farooq-teqniqly/cli-cookiecutter/README.md

 #
 1. Run ```pip install --editable .``` This will install the CLI using ```setup.py```.
 2. Enter the name of the CLI's executable and press ENTER.
-You should see the following help output:
+The default executable name is ```cl```.
+Assuming you selected default values for the other parameters, you should see the following help output:

 ```
-Usage: mc [OPTIONS] COMMAND [ARGS]...
+Usage: cl [OPTIONS] COMMAND [ARGS]...

-  The marel Connect CLI.
+  My CLI does interesting stuff.

 Options:
   --help  Show this message and exit.